The-unknown0/Web_bible_quiz/readMe.md

 * End the game and Restart...

 ## Features to add
-1. Set user able to select the duration of the game
+1. Improve the user ability to select the duration of the game
 2. Show user mistakes at the end of the game

 ## Ideas for the next level